 What are the complications of mechanical ventilation?

 The common complications of mechanical ventilation include the following.

 - Barotrauma (damage to the lungs due to pressure differences) may result in the following:

 - Pneumomediastinum (air in the space between the two lungs)

 - Pneumoperitoneum (presence of air in the abdomen)

 - Pneumothorax (air in the space between the lungs and chest wall)

 Cardiovascular (heart and blood vessels) complications

-The heart and major blood vessels in the chest cavity are subjected to the increased pressure from mechanical ventilation.
-This may decrease cardiac function, leading to ischemia (decreased oxygenation in the body).
+The heart and major blood vessels are present within the chest cavity.
+They are subjected to increased pressure in the chest due to mechanical ventilation.
+This reduces cardiac function leading to ischemia (decreased oxygenation in the body).